jerdavies/MissionMindful/README.md

 - As a user, I want to be able to view the exercises I have completed to track my progress
 - As a user, I want to be able to save my exercise program (including progress) to file
 - As a user, I want to be able to load my exercise program (including progress) from file
-- As a user, when I select the exit option from the application menu, I want to be reminded to save my to-do list to file and have the option to do so or not
+- As a user, when I select the exit option from the application menu, I want to be reminded to save my completed exercise list to file and have the option to do so or not